 - 2 parts vegetable oil

-- 1 part lemon juice
+- 1 part lemon oil

-Any vegetable oil will do, so pick something cheap.
-But it’s smart to pick an oil that stays good for a long time, such as a cheap olive oil (don’t use virgin olive oil) or walnut oil.
+Any vegetable oil will do, so you can pick something cheap.
+But it’s smart to pick an oil that stays good for a long time, such as a low-price extra light olive oil (you actually don’t want to use extra virgin olive oil) or walnut oil.

 Don’t spray directly onto furniture – this is good advice even with store-bought polishes.
 You want to use the least product you can, and applying it to the towel is the way to achieve that.

 Some people find the above recipe too oily, and advocate using mostly vinegar or lemon oil – either of which will clean the wood and add shine – with just a few drops of vegetable oil to protect the wood and prevent it drying out.

 - 1/4 cup white vinegar

 - A few drops of cheap vegetable oil

 You may find it takes very little oil to provide the shine and protection from dryness that the wood needs.